DISCOVER JOURNALISM OF COLOR

 Journalism of Color is guided by four counter-hegemonic principles:

-Racial is ideological, systemic, structural, and individual.
+Racism is ideological, systemic, structural, and individual.
 Its real and lived impacts on historically-marginalized communities cannot be dismissed;

 White hegemony is real.
 Its impacts are real.
 It is our responsibility to deconstruct that reality, recognizing that this hegemony exists at every level and in every DNA strand of this nation;